IncandescentCloud/IncandescentCloud/README.md

-# Hello, I'm Cloud! 👋
+# Hello, I'm Red/Cloud! 👋
 ### Incoming First-Year Web Development Student

 Welcome to my profile!
 I am getting ready to start my very first year of college for Web Development.
 I am starting completely from scratch, and I am excited to learn how websites are built, styled, and brought to life.